 Monitor windows allow you to view video that passes through your workspace outside of its regular context.
-There are three types of monitor windows in QLab, each designed to help with a different situation.
+There are four types of monitor windows in QLab, each designed to help with a different situation.

 A video output monitor window shows a live copy of the output that’s going to a particular video output stage.
 All video which is visible on a stage is likewise visible in the monitor window that belongs to that stage.